bergziege/MSFS-Toolbar-Generator/index.md

 - Windows with .net 5 runtime
 - MSFS SDK
-  - v1.0.0 is testet with the 0.9.0.0 steam version
+  - v1.0.0 had been tested with the 0.9.0.0 steam version

 ### Installation
-After downloading and unpacking the application from the link above or via the repository releases pages you should have the following:
+After downloading and extracting the application, from the link above or via the repository releases pages, you should have the following:

 - a "Template" folder
 - and "MsfsToolbarGenerator.exe"